reviewboard/reviewboard/docs/manual/extending/extensions/file-layout.rst

 Optional Files
 ==============

-You can put anything you want in your extension's top-level module directory (and even create nested subdirectories of modules).
+You can put anything you want in your extension module (and even create nested subdirectories of modules).
 There's a few filenames that are special, though.

-**models.py**
+**conftest.py**
+   A Pytest_ config file which sets up the necessary plugins for writing unit tests for your extension.
+This will be automatically added if you're using :ref:`rbext-create`.

+**MANIFEST.in**
+   A file manifest which declares which files will get included when you build an installable package.

+**sample_extension/models.py**
    An extension can provide custom Django models (which become tables in the database) in this file.
 The corresponding tables will be created in the database when the extension is loaded.
 See :ref:`extension-models` for more information.

-**admin_urls.py**
+**sample_extension/admin_urls.py**
    This file is used to define custom URLs in the administration UI.
 These are often used to create configuration pages for your extension, but they can really be used for any purpose.